suyash248/tweety/README.md

 # Tweety
-**Uses twitter Streaming API to get the target tweets for a recent high traffic event(s), and persisting them to elasticsearch.
+**Uses "Twitter Streaming API" to get the target tweets for a recent high traffic event(s), and persisting them to elasticsearch.
 Later, tweets can be filtered using REST API**

 ## Requirements
 Python 2.7+, pip, Elastilcsearch, Twitter developer app

-> Note: For creating `Twitter developer app', visit [Twitter Application Management](https://apps.twitter.com/) page
+> Note: For creating `Twitter developer app`, visit [Twitter Application Management](https://apps.twitter.com/) page

 ## How to run?
 1. Move to ```<project-dir>```, create virual environment and then activate it as